 Our new building, designed by Michael Foster of MTFA, Virginia, held its first Sunday Eucharist on All Saints Sunday, November 6, 2016.
 It was consecrated in a glorious celebration on November 20 by our diocesan bishop, the Right Reverend Mariann Edgar Budde.

 St. Augustine's believes in shared ministries of priest and laity and in the involvement of our remarkably diverse membership in all our activities.
 In our ministries to the community and the world we attempt, in Jesus' name, to reflect the love of God for all creation.
-Lay groups work with the clergy and play key roles in our worship services, working on the altar guild, as bread bakers, lectors, and Lay Eucharistic Ministers.
-Lay people also assist in leading our Tuesday Evening Prayer service.
-There are numerous opportunities at St. Augustine's for individual volunteer ministries.
+Lay groups work with the clergy and play key roles in our worship services, working on the altar guild, as bread providers, Lectors and Lay Eucharistic Ministers.
+Lay people also assist in leading our Tuesday Evening Prayer service and Centering Prayer.

-St. Augustine's is part of the Episcopal Diocese of Washington.
-We are part of the DC South Region, one of the regions into which the diocese is divided.
-This region includes congregations from the Capitol Hill neighborhood and Southest DC.
+St. Augustine's is part of the Episcopal Diocese of Washington and a congregation in the DC South Region, one of the regions into which the diocese is divided.
+This region includes congregations from the Capitol Hill neighborhood and Southeast DC.

-We received a great deal of publicity several years ago when St. A's sponsored a resolution at the 2006 Diocesan Convention to add Justice Thurgood Marshall, a long time member of St. A's, to the Book of Lesser Feasts and Fasts.
+We received a great deal of publicity several years ago when St. Augustine's sponsored a resolution at the 2006 Diocesan Convention to add Justice Thurgood Marshall, a long time member of our congregation, to the Book of Lesser Feasts and Fasts.
 The Resolution passed with flying colors, both at the Diocesan and National Church levels.
 Now, the Feast Day of Blessed Thurgood is celebrated every May 17 (the anniversary of the Brown vs. the Board of Education, the 1954 landmark Supreme Court decision which declared segregated education in public schools unconstitutional.)

 Our Bread for Life breakfast program, has been going for more than twenty-five years.
 Some of our newest members have immediately joined the kitchen crew, finding this a ministry in which they particularly want to participate.

-Our building offers space for meetings of community and civic groups, including the SW Girl Scouts and Waterfront Village, as well as the Southwest Neighborhood Assembly, ANC-6D, various Condo associations, AA, and redevelopment agencies.
-In some cases, the space is free of charge; in others, a donation is made.
+Our building offers space for meetings of community and civic groups, including the SW Girl Scouts and Waterfront Village, as well as the Southwest Neighborhood Assembly, ANC-6D, various Condo associations, AA, NA and yoga classes.

 We are happy that our location in this diverse neighborhood enables us to be of service in so many ways.
 Our history is interwoven with that of our Southwest neighborhood and we continue our efforts of outreach to the community.